yunhao-qian/SD3-LoRA-CelebA/README.md

 sd3 compute-prompt-embeds 3 /path/to/dataset/empty-prompt
 ```

+You may need to log in to Hugging Face and request access to the Stable Diffusion 3 model.

 ### Fine-Tune the Model

 Fine-tune the model on the prepared dataset using the following command, which includes the best hyperparameters identified so far: